apigee-labs/rapier/README.md

      'message': 'Hello world'
     }

-Rapier provides a tool - gen-swagger.py - that will generate a Swagger document that will spell out the conventions used by Rapier for this API.
+Rapier provides a tool — gen-swagger.py — that will generate a Swagger document that will spell out the conventions used by Rapier for this API.
 Swagger cannot describe everything that is important in the API, but it is a good tool.
 Once you have seen a few examples of the Swagger to understand the conventions, you will stop looking at the Swagger, whose details are repetitive and will become quickly obvious.
-However, the Swagger documents may continue to be useful for integrating your API specification with tools that are Swagger-based.
+The Swagger documents may continue to be useful for integrating your API specification with tools that are Swagger-based.
 Swagger is also useful for documenting APIs that are less consistent than Rapier APIs, follow different conventions to the ones Rapier currently understands, or which follow a service-oriented rather than a data-oriented design patern.
 If you would like to see the Swagger generated for this sample, [look here:](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-hello-message.yaml).